 - f) We have a legitimate interest

 As a rule, personal data shall not be processed and kept for longer than necessary to fulfil the purpose for processing.
-To comply with this, we have yearly GDPR review days where we formally assess our GDPR work with the intention to amend, update and, if necessary, delete personal data.
-Generally, we will not process personal data any longer than three years, at the most.
-However, we will retain data for as long as we are required to as per applicable legal obligations related to for example accounting, tax or labour laws or any other relevant rules and regulations.
+To comply with this, we have regular GDPR review days where we formally assess our privacy and data protection work with the intention to amend, update and, if necessary, delete personal data.
+We retain data for as long as we are required to as per applicable legal obligations related to for example accounting, tax or labour laws etc.

 Your personal data is only kept for as long as we have a purpose and a lawful basis:

 - Until you withdraw your consent (e.g. for email marketing)

 - For as long as we have a contractual obligation with you (e.g. for sales)

 - For as long as we have a legal obligation in accordance with accounting and bookkeeping rules and/or other legal requirements and regulations we must abide by

-- For as long as we have a legitimate interest or until you ask us not to process your data in such a way (e.g. marketing to existing customers)
+- For as long as we have a legitimate interest or until you ask us not to process your data in such a way (e.g. surveying existing customers)